JeffCyr/ClrMD.Extensions/doc/GettingStartedWithLINQPad.md

 In "Query properties", add the nuget package
 - ClrMD.Extensions

+> Note: Adding nuget packages is not available in the free version of LinQPad.
+If purchasing a license is not an option you can download the package separately add the assemblies manually.

 Include these namespaces in the “Additional Namespace Imports” tab:
 - ClrMD.Extensions